pwittrock/kubebuilder-workshop-prereqs/preprovisioned/README.md

 ## Setup the go project

-Use the provided script to clone the prereqs project.
+From the dev instance, use the provided script to clone the prereqs project.

 ```bash
 setup-project.sh